Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

 This guide explains how to configure a time spine using the [dbt Semantic Layer Jaffle shop example project](https://github.com/dbt-labs/jaffle-sl-template) as a reference.

-### Prerequisites
-Before you start, make sure you have:

-- A dbt project set up.
-If you don't have one, follow the [Quickstart guides](/guides?tags=Quickstart) guide to help you get started.

 ### What is a time spine?

 A [time spine](/docs/build/metricflow-time-spine) is essential for time-based joins and aggregations in MetricFlow, the engine that powers the dbt Semantic Layer.
 It can be created from scratch or configured using an existing table (like a `dim_date` table).